bluesaxman/migrator/README.md

 # migrator
-An easy automated way to migrated (From most) hosting accounts to a cpanel hosting account.
+An easy automated way to migrate (From most) hosting accounts to a cpanel hosting account.

 Description:
 This projects aim is to create an automated way to move a hosting account from one host to another with only the knowledge of what the SSH logins for both accounts are.